sapana-roehampton/Study-Buddies/README.md

 During Sprint 3 we focused on building the backend and connecting the database to the frontend views.

-The following features were implemented:
+The following features were implemented for these:

 - Express.js backend server
 - MySQL database connection